 Maureen Nelson is Administrator at the Workforce Development Board of Contra Costa County, where she has been for 10 years.
 She has oversight of adult and youth workforce programs.
 Her work touches on grant and contract management, compliance, policy, and building relationships with partner agencies.
 She is a member of the Council on Homelessness (holding the Workforce seat) and the Steering Committee for SparkPoint.
 She has managed grants focused on removing barriers to employment for particular populations: seniors, justice-involved, people with disabilities, unsheltered residents.
 The latter worked to bring systems-level change by integrating and aligning workforce and homeless services efforts.
 Prior to her current role as a manager, Maureen provided direct service to job seekers and businesses.
 Maureen has a B.A. in Liberal Studies from CSU – East Bay and an M.A. in Career Development from John F. Kennedy University.

 Patience Ofodu was the Interim Executive Director of the Workforce Development Board of Contra Costa County.
-Patience manages the WDB’s business services team, which includes oversight of the WDB’s business engagement/business development efforts, including strategic partnerships, outreach, talent acquisition, job placement, and related services provided by the WDB and its related America’s Job Centers in Contra Costa County.
-Ms. Ofodu serves as the staff liaison to the Workforce Development Board’s Business and Economic Development (BED) Committee and serves as the lead staff member on business engagement initiatives involving partnerships across the East Bay and broader region.
+Patience manages the WDB’s business services team, including overseeing the WDB’s business engagement/business development efforts, strategic partnerships, outreach, talent acquisition, job placement, and related services provided by the WDB, its affiliated America’s Job Centers in Contra Costa County.
+Ms. Ofodu serves as the staff liaison to the Workforce Development Board’s Business and Economic Development (BED) Committee.
+She is the WDB lead staff member on business engagement initiatives involving partnerships across the East Bay and broader region.
 Patience spent over 12 years working in workforce and economic development systems in several positions across the Bay Area.